World

 new World()

 Look at the World reference pages before reading these docs.
 A `world` object is created automatically by p5play.
-There can only be one world per p5.js instance.
+There can only be one world per sketch (instance of p5 or q5).
 This class extends `planck.World` and adds some p5play specific features.

 Source: